bids-standard/bids-starter-kit/src/apps.md

 **I noticed that there are 2 kinds of analysis levels --> `participant` and `group`.
 What does this mean?**

-Generally, "participant" means individual level analysis (i.e. single subject) The group level analysis can be thought of as the second step, where the input becomes the output of the "participant" level analysis.
+Generally, "participant" means individual level analysis (for instance: single subject) The group level analysis can be thought of as the second step, where the input becomes the output of the "participant" level analysis.
 For example, generating statistic maps of each subject's brain could be considered "participant", while generating the average of these maps across the dataset could be considered "group".

 **What do we do if our application does not have any use for the group level analysis?**